 You'd be forgiven for thinking that we should know better.
 After all, we’re told so many times these days to beware of the sun, to douse our bodies in plenty of sun cream and sun blocker, and basically to stay out of the sun.
 However, when it comes down to it, most of us are still sun worshippers, especially those of us who have taken the bull by the horns and relocated to sunnier climes, such as

 Getting sunburnt, especially in this day and age with all the knowledge of the damage that overexposure to the sun can bring, is a pretty silly thing to do; however it is quite easily treatable and no more than a mild discomfort for a day or two.
-But getting sunstroke is quite a different kettle of fish, and can leave you feeling very ill - it can even be fatal.
-So the purpose of this post is to help you to correctly diagnose sunstroke, and to advise you of the best treatment to deal with it.
+But getting sunstroke is quite a different kettle of fish, and can leave you feeling very ill - in some cases it can even be fatal.
+So the purpose of this article is to help you to correctly diagnose sunstroke, and to advise you of the best treatment to deal with it.

 The correct medical term for sunstroke is hyperthermia, not to be confused with hypothermia which is exactly the opposite.
 Whereas hypothermia is a condition whereby your body temperature drops below a certain level, (namely 35° C to be precise), hyperthermia is a condition whereby your body acquires too high a temperature, and is unable to deal with it.